-Queen Elizabeth II, 95, has been the United Kingdom’s monarch for nearly 70 years, first ascending to the throne in 1952, when she was only 25!
-Elizabeth has been the queen throughout so many pivotal moments in England’s history throughout the 20th and 21st centuries.
-She has served as the longest-reigning and longest-lived monarch in British history.
+Queen Elizabeth II, who died on Sept.
+8, 2022, was the United Kingdom’s monarch for 70 years, first ascending to the throne in 1952 when she was only 25!
+She served as the longest-reigning and longest-lived monarch in British history.
+Furthermore, Elizabeth reigned as queen throughout so many pivotal moments in England’s history during both the 20th and 21st centuries.
 Before she took the throne, she married Prince Philip, Duke of Edinburgh in 1947.
 Prince Philip sadly died in 2021 at age 99.

-With Prince Philip, the Queen gave birth to four children.
-The oldest of whom is Charles, Prince of Wales, 72.
-When the queen eventually passes away, Charles will ascend to the throne as England’s King.
-All of the Queen’s children are in the royal line of succession, but it’s likely that Charles will be the only one who will become king.
+With Prince Philip, the queen gave birth to four children, the oldest of whom is Charles, Prince of Wales, 73.
+Charles will ascend to the throne as England’s King now that his mother has passed.
+All of the queen’s children are in the royal line of succession, but Charles will likely be the only one who will become king.
 Learn more about Queen Elizabeth II’s four children here.

 Charles, Prince of Wales